 Winterizing your equipment is very important to reduce the amount of degradation that occurs during winter when your waterslides, towers and play structures are exposed to the harsh elements.

-If a park and its equipment are inadequately winterized there are risks of incurring additional and unexpected costs.
+inadequately winterized there are risks of incurring additional and unexpected costs.
 For example, if water supply and drain pipes of waterslides and play structure are not properly drained at the end of the season and exposed to freezing temperatures, the water can freeze over the winter causing the water volume to expand leading to blown gaskets and seals.